anooprawat1/MoviesAppSwift/README.md

 # MoviesAppSwift

 iOS project shows the list of the movies and detail of the selected movie.
 App is implemented with MVVM-C architecture.
 The app has pending test case written but the code for all components are loosely coupled, which definitely makes it easy to right them.
+For simplicity of the project it have single flow coordinator and DI container but we can expand those when needed.

 ### High Level Diagram